mfadhilgtg/academic-kickstart/content/talk/mdlivescience/index.md

   region:
   postcode:
   country:
-summary: Meet Au-Spot, the AI robot dog that's training to explore caves on Mars
+summary: My research proposal with the JPL team is featured in Live Science!
 abstract:

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: 2020-12-18
-all_day: false
+all_day: true

 # Schedule page publish date (NOT talk date).
 publishDate: 2020-12-18T07:27:50+01:00